vknell/utd-docs/03-automation-journey/run/run.rst

 Module Communications
 =====================

-Just like with Terraform, your first task is setting up the communication with the firewall.
+.. informational:: Just like with Terraform, your first task is setting up the communication with the firewall.
 The IP address, username, and password (or API key) can be set as variables or specified on the command line.
 However, since we've already set them as environment variables during the Terraform Configuration, we can just read them in.

 The ``vars.yml`` file contains the following: